Lazza/tinymce-app/README.md

 #### A very simple TinyMCE app created with PhoneGap

 Sometimes you need to visually edit a bit of rich formatted text which needs to be in HTML format.
-You might want to format add some tidy formatting to a Gmail message or to compose a richer note to paste into Evernote.
+You might want to add some tidy formatting to a Gmail message or to compose a richer note to paste into Evernote.

 Word processors are not suitable for this task because the code they produce is